Gravimetry: Gravimeters

 Besides precision, stability is also an important property for a gravimeter as it allows the monitoring of gravity changes.
 These changes can be the result of mass displacements inside the Earth, or of vertical movements of the Earth's crust on which measurements are being made.
 (Note: Near the Earth's surface gravity decreases 0.308 mGal for every metre of height.)

 The first gravimeters were vertical accelerometers, specialized for measuring the constant downward acceleration of gravity on the Earth's surface.
 The Earth's vertical gravity varies from place to place over its surface by about ±0.5%.
 It varies by about ±1000 } (nanometers per second squared) at any location because of the changing positions of the Sun and Moon relative to the Earth.

 The majority of modern gravimeters use specially designed metal or quartz zero-length springs to support the test mass.
 The special property of these springs is that the natural resonant period of oscillation of the spring–mass system can be made very long – approaching a thousand seconds.
 This detunes the test mass from most local vibration and mechanical noise, increasing the sensitivity and utility of the gravimeter.
-Quartz and metal springs are chosen for different reasons; quartz springs are less affected by magnetic and electric fields while metal springs have a much lower drift due to elongation over time.
-The test mass is sealed in an air-tight container so that tiny changes of barometric pressure from blowing wind and other weather do not change the buoyancy of the test mass in air.
+Quartz and metal springs are chosen for different reasons; quartz springs are less affected by magnetic and electric fields, while metal springs have a much lower drift due to elongation over time.
+The test mass is sealed in an air-tight container so that tiny changes in barometric pressure from blowing wind and other weather do not change the buoyancy of the test mass in air.
 Spring gravimeters are, in practice, relative instruments that measure the difference in gravity between different locations.
 A relative instrument also requires calibration by comparing instrument readings taken at locations with known absolute values of gravity.